Policy Number: II.13

 Faculty teaching distance learning courses are expected to develop and maintain currency with the latest technologies and pedagogical techniques by participating in professional development activities such as workshops, one-on-one support sessions or self-study.
 In order to ensure faculty are proficient in the use of the online instructional tools used by Athens State University, faculty who have not previously taught distance learning or blended courses for Athens State University are required to successfully complete an online orientation and / or proficiency exam prior to teaching their first course.
 It is the responsibility of Academic Technology Services to provide and maintain the faculty training(s) and exam(s).

-Faculty are responsible for course content, delivery of instruction, evaluating student progress, assessing learning outcomes, and timely communication in a distance learning course.
+Faculty are responsible for course content, course content accessibility, delivery of instruction, evaluating student progress, assessing learning outcomes, and timely communication in a distance learning course.
 Faculty will evaluate courses every semester in which a particular course is taught to determine currency of materials.
 It is the responsibility of the faculty to ensure that the rigor of programs and quality of instruction are maintained within all courses.

 At the end of each semester, faculty members must report a last date of attendance for any student receiving a “W”, “F” or “I” grade.
 The last day on which the student completed an academic activity within the course should be used to determine the last day of attendance.

 Athens State University complies with the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
 FERPA sets forth the requirements pertaining to the privacy of student records.
 The law governs the release of education records and access to the records.
 Please see the University’s Privacy of Student Records – Family Educational Rights and Privacy Act (FERPA) policy for additional information.